ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Key Management

-To facilitate issuance, the Issuer MUST hold an Issuance key pair at any given time.
+To facilitate issuance, the Issuer MUST hold an issuance key pair at any given time.
 The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
 The key material and protocol configuration that an Issuer uses to produce